Founding of Volunteer Life Brigades

 A public meeting was held on 5 December 1864 which resulted in over 140 volunteers putting themselves forward for training and on 9th December the Committee of the Borough of Tynemouth Life Saving Brigade met for the first time.
 John Foster Spence, by then the Honorary Secretary, wrote to the Board of Trade in December 1864 forwarding a copy of the proposed rules for the Tynemouth Brigade.
 He also expressed the hope that the setting up of the Tynemouth Brigade would see the start of a movement throughout the country.
 The Board replied in early January 1865 stating their acceptance of the services of a valuable means of assisting the Coastguard.
 Many Volunteer Life Brigades and Life Saving Companies were set up around the country with South Shields closely following its neighbour in establishing its VLB in 1866.

-Some of the exhibits in the Museum
+Some of the exhibits in the Visitor Centre

-Historic figureheads in the Museum.
+Historic figureheads in the Visitor Centre.

 Founding of Sunderland VLB